 I’m really grateful for the Alumni’s generosity in allowing me to do this MBA, because it wouldn’t have been possible.
 I’m really excited to start the MBA.
 It is really challenging in between a full-time job, but I am enjoying getting back into studying.
 So, I’d like to say thank you to the Alumni.

-If you are an MBA graduate and would like to support a scholarship, you can donate via The Open University donations page and choose 'MBA Future Leaders Fund' from the dropdown menu.
+If you would like to support a scholarship, you can donate via The Open University donations page and choose 'MBA Future Leader Fund'.

 Entrants must meet the entry requirements for the OU MBA.
 To be eligible to apply, you must have: